homan-uppu/writing/2-Essays/VC will eat education/Draft 6 (Why venture capital will eat education).md

-## Intro

 As AI gets more powerful, most people won't make enough to be able to recoup their investment in their education.

 This will happen because AI makes knowledge work (and eventually all work) more creative, by doing the less creative parts of it for us.
-The more creative our work becomes, the more its outcomes follow the power law distribution: the best capture the majority of the value created, and the median compensation becomes insufficient.
+The more creative our work becomes, the more outcomes follow the power law distribution: the best capture the majority of the value created, and the median compensation falls and eventually becomes insufficient.

-In a world in which knowledge work is highly creative, the only business model for education that works is venture capital: putting money in the hands of students (instead of asking them to pay), in exchange for equity in their outcomes (i.e. a small equity in the assets they will own in the future).
+In a world in which knowledge work becomes highly creative, the only business model for education that works is venture capital: putting money in the hands of students (instead of asking them to pay), in exchange for equity in their outcomes (i.e. a small equity in the assets they will own in the future).
 The few that strike big, will provide sufficient returns to compensate for the increasing many that won't become good enough.

 This essay is structured in 4 parts:
 1. I start by establishing the relationship between creativity and the power law (and an insufficient median compensation), and why I believe they are impossible to disconnect from each other.